blinkhorn/react-redux-shopping-cart/README.md

 // Subscribes the component to any changes in Redux-managed state (the store)
-// the Store's state is being mapped to, or passed into, the components as props function mapStateToProps(state, props) {
+// the Store's state is being mapped to, or passed into, the components as props function mapStoreStateToComponentProps(state, props) {
   return {
     cart: state.cart
   };
 }

-// Changes in our program will be reflected when new actions are dispatched to the reducer function mapDispatchToProps(dispatch) {
+// Changes in our program will be reflected when new actions are dispatched to the reducer function mapDispatchToComponentProps(dispatch) {
   return {
     actions: bindActionCreators(CartActions, dispatch)
   }
 }

 // typically the lines below would be condensed into :
-// export default connect(mapStateToProps, mapDispatchToProps)(Cart)
+// export default connect(mapStoreStateToComponentProps, mapDispatchToComponentProps)(Cart)

-// returns a function wrapper that we need to pass the component into const wrapperFunction = connect(mapStateToProps, mapDispatchToProps)
+// returns a function wrapper that we need to pass the component into const wrapperFunction = connect(mapStoreStateToComponentProps, mapDispatchToComponentProps)

 // wraps the Cart component with the store connection configured above const wrappedComponent = wrapperFunction(Cart)